 What Are Cyber Attack Vectors?

-An attack vector is like a door or window a hacker uses to get into a computer system.
-It’s different from the attack surface, which is all the possible places a hacker could try to break in.
-Attack vectors can be tech-based, like finding a bug in a program, or human-based, like tricking someone into sharing their password.
+An attack vector is like a door or window that a hacker uses to get into a computer system.
+It’s different from the attack surface, which is all the possible entry points a hacker could use to break in.
+Attack vectors can be technical, such as finding a bug in a program, or human-based, such as tricking someone into sharing their password.
 Knowing these “doors” helps schools and companies lock them before hackers can cause trouble.

 Common Ways Hackers Attack IT Systems

-Phishing and Tricking People Phishing is when hackers send fake emails, texts, or messages that look real to trick you into clicking bad links or sharing passwords.
+Phishing and Tricking People.
+Phishing is when hackers send fake emails, texts, or messages that look real to trick you into clicking on malicious links or sharing your password.
 For example, you might get an email pretending to be from your teacher asking you to log in to a fake school website.

 Software Weak Spots Hackers love finding bugs or glitches in apps or systems that haven’t been updated.
 These are called vulnerabilities.
-If your school’s software isn’t updated, a hacker could use a glitch to sneak in.
+If your school’s software isn’t up to date, a hacker could exploit a glitch to sneak in.

 Weak or Stolen Passwords Using simple passwords like “123456” or reusing the same password everywhere makes it easy for hackers to guess or steal them.
 If a hacker gets a teacher’s password, they could access the whole grading system.

-Cloud and App Mistakes Many schools use cloud systems (like Google Drive) to store files.
+Cloud and App Mistakes: Many schools use cloud services (such as Google Drive) to store files.
 If these aren’t set up properly, hackers can find and steal data.
 It’s like leaving your backpack open in the hallway—someone could grab your stuff.

 DDoS Attacks A Distributed Denial-of-Service (DDoS) attack floods a system with so much traffic that it crashes.
 Imagine thousands of people trying to log into your school’s website at once, making it unusable.